SansGuidon/bookmarks/sections/programming.md

 > * Avoid using personal accounts or credentials.
 > * Automate as much as you can.
 > * Write good code.
-* [analysis-tools-dev/static-analysis](https://github.com/analysis-tools-dev/static-analysis) - static analysis tools for all programming languages, build tools, config files and more. **See also**: [the official website](https://analysis-tools.dev/) which is based on this repository and adds rankings and user comments for each tool.
-* [btford/write-good](https://github.com/btford/write-good) - Naive linter for English prose for developers who can't write good and wanna learn to do other stuff good too.
-* [amperser/proselint](https://github.com/amperser/proselint/) - a linter for English prose.
-* [get-alex/alex](https://github.com/get-alex/alex) - Catch insensitive, inconsiderate writing.
-> Whether your own or someone else’s writing, alex helps you find gender favoring, polarizing, race related, religion inconsiderate, or other unequal phrasing in text.
 * [Jamie Wong](http://jamie-wong.com/2013/07/12/grep-test/) - (2013) Too DRY - The Grep Test
 * [Ilya Sher](https://ilya-sher.org/2019/05/18/on-information-loss-in-software/) - (2019) On Information Loss in Software
 * [Michael Foord](https://opensource.com/article/17/5/30-best-practices-software-development-and-testing) - (2017) 30 best practices for software development and testing